frarixeddu555/WS2812_LED/README.md

 There are **two trial version** of this FSM:
 - one changes the color of the LED though changes in the state of the **switch** signal.
 - other uses a **btn** signal to light up the LED of the color indicated by the **switch** signal at that moment (_the commented part in the code_);
-For simplicity of testing I consider the first one version (without sensitive to btn signal by the system).
+For simplicity of testing I considered the first one version (without sensitive to btn signal by the system).

 In red on the right, there are the FSM's outputs for each state.